lastcoolnameleft/robo-clippy/README.md

 ## Technologies used

 The Big Mouth Billy Back Alexa hack was very neat, but simple.
-It simply moved the mouth when audio was present.
+It used an Arduino to move the mouth when audio was present.
 This solution directly incorporates multiple technologies across the board into one package.

 * [Azure Speech](https://azure.microsoft.com/en-us/services/cognitive-services/speech/) - For Text to Speech (T2S) and Speech to Text (S2T)
 * [LUIS](https://www.luis.ai/home) - Used for Natural Language Processing (NLP)